parsonsmatt/parsonsmatt.github.io/_posts/2017-06-23-on_naming_things.markdown

 As we add imports, we add new terms.
 Each new term might be unfamiliar to a programmer who is unfamiliar with the import.
-As you add more and more imports, it's _import_ant (sorry) to make it easy for people to find where that term comes from.
+As you add more and more imports, it's important (sorry) to make it easy for people to find where that term comes from.

 Consider this import list: